chronicleprotocol/documentation/docs/hackathons/eth-lisbon-hackathon.md

 ### Scribe

-Scribe is an efficient Schnorr multi-signature based Oracle.
-Its Chronicle’s new Oracle version enabling more than 60% gas savings.
+Scribe is an efficient Schnorr multi-signature based Oracle, the first of its kind.
+It's Chronicle’s new Oracle with a fixed gas cost, enabling more than 60% gas savings versus other Oracles, and 80% versus Chainlink, enabling scalability.
+Chronicle Oracle integration is plug-and-play with the Chainlink and Maker interfaces.

+Although not relevant to the hackathon, all data delivered by a Chronicle Oracle on mainnet is verifiable via The Chronicle, try it out here: [Chronicle Dashboard](https://chroniclelabs.org/dashboard)

+Scribe details:
 [https://github.com/chronicleprotocol/scribe](https://github.com/chronicleprotocol/scribe)

 ### Self-Kisser